Dhi13man/nordigen_integration/README.md

     Accepts the user agreement using given `userAgent` and `ipAddress`.
 This determine whether you have permission to accept the Agreement or not.
 Will throw a Error Code 403 (You do not have permission to perform this action) otherwise.

-7. `createRequisitionandBuildLink({required String redirect, required String institutionID, String? agreement, required String reference, String? userLanguage})`
+7. `createRequisitionAndBuildLink({required String redirect, required String institutionID, String? agreement, required String reference, String? userLanguage})`

     Create a Requisition for the given `institutionID` and returns a `Future` resolving to the resulting `RequisitionModel`.